MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

   - [Search-AdminAuditLog](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-audit/search-adminauditlog)

-   Lembre-se de que as mesmas atividades de administradores do Exchange estão registradas no log de auditoria de administradores do Exchange e no log de auditoria do Office 365.
+   Lembre-se de que as mesmas atividades do administrador do Exchange estão registradas no log de auditoria do administrador do Exchange e no log de auditoria do Office 365.

 ## <a name="frequently-asked-questions"></a>Perguntas frequentes